ampl/mp/doc/rst/model-guide.rst

     *Returns expr:* When *constr* is true, takes the value of *expr1*.
     When *constr* is false, takes the value of *expr2*, or 0 if the `else` phrase is omitted.

 In the special case where there are no variables in the *constr*, the value of this expression can be determined as either *expr1* or *expr2* (or 0) before the problem is sent to the solver.
-But in general, the expression's value depends upon how the solver sets the variables in the *constr*, and so AMPL must send the entire expression to the solver interface for processing.
+But in general, the value of expression depends upon how the solver assigns values to the variables in the *constr*, and so AMPL must send the entire expression to the solver interface for processing.

 .. code-block:: ampl